mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Improving your model performance

+- The two fundamental asssumptions of supervised learning:
+  1. You can fit the training set pretty well.
+This is roughly saying that you can achieve low **avoidable bias**.
+  2. The training set performance generalizes pretty well to the dev/test set.
+This is roughly saying that **variance** is not too bad.
-- To improve your deep learning supervised system follow these guideline:
+- To improve your deep learning supervised system follow these guidelines:
-  1. Look at the difference between human level error and the training error.  ***Avoidable bias***
+  1. Look at the difference between human level error and the training error - **avoidable bias**.
-  2. Look at the difference between the training error and the Test/Dev set. ***Variance***
+  2. Look at the difference between the dev/test set and training set error - **Variance**.
-  3. If number 1 difference is large you have these options:
+  3. If **avoidable bias** is large you have these options:
      - Train bigger model.
-     - Train longer/better optimization algorithm (Adam).
+     - Train longer/better optimization algorithm (like Momentum, RMSprop, Adam).
-     - NN architecture/hyperparameters search.
+     - Find better NN architecture/hyperparameters search.
-     - Bigger training data.
-  4. If number 2 difference is large you have these options:
+  4. If **variance** is large you have these options:
      - Get more training data.
-     - Regularization.
+     - Regularization (L2, Dropout, data augumentation).
-     - NN architecture/hyperparameters search.
+     - Find better NN architecture/hyperparameters search.